Control Panel Overview

 Tweak your results: drag and drop individual results and pin them to the desired position to promote specific products or content.

 Show results for a different query: e. g. a keyword that you've already optimized your results for.
 This is also a quick way to fix oddball spelling mistakes that weren't automatically detected.

 Redirect to a specific URL, such as a category or a landing page.

-Query Suggestions: configure automatic query suggestions (autocomplete).
+Autocomplete Queries: configure automatic query suggestions (autocomplete).

 Custom Results: here, you can set up and edit custom results, such as custom links to webpages, videos, or PDF files that would perfectly blend in with your regular search results.
 If, instead, you wish to create a promotion or a banner that stands out, use our custom HTML template and apply it to any query of your choice under Mappings.